What is campus climate, and how do we define it?

 Details of dates, times, and locations of your unit’s climate conversations will be made available when scheduled in the fall and spring.
 Registration will be required.

 Units are the term we use to refer to your school, college or executive area.
 Examples include the Commonwealth Honors College; University Relations; and Research and Engagement.

 Your unit leader is your dean or vice chancellor.

 How can I apply for a Campus Climate Improvement Grant?

 Campus Climate Improvement Grants fund projects and activities—created by students, staff and faculty—that actively foster engagement and build community.

-The first cohort of grants was announced in spring 2018.
-Moving forward, grants will be awarded on an annual basis, beginning with the 2018-19 academic year.
+Grants will be awarded on an annual or bi-annual basis, beginning with the 2018-19 academic year.